A Tablet for $40? Highly likely.

 Meanwhile, Aakash is being used as a pilot project in schools in the United States.
 And, according to Tuli, 13 other African countries have expressed interest in his product.

-One thought on “A Tablet for $40?
-Highly likely.
+One response to “A Tablet for $40?
+Highly likely.”